-The general MA degree program is designed to give students a strong foundation in scholarly study, providing the broadest preparation for research and teaching in the field of religion and religious studies.
-Successful completion of the general MA program readies students to pursue PhD studies in religion and related fields, as well as for various roles and service in religious communities.
+The MA degree program is designed to give students a strong foundation in scholarly study, providing the broadest preparation for research and teaching in the field of religion and religious studies.
+Successful completion of the MA program readies students to pursue PhD studies in religion and related fields, as well as for various roles and service in religious communities.

 Primary Text Language Requirement

 The specialized MA degree program in Comparative Scriptures requires the completion of courses in a primary text language.
 Other specialized degree programs may, at the discretion of the area faculty, require a primary text language depending upon the nature of a student's research plan.
 Students may count up to 12 units of courses in a primary text language toward the required minimum of 28 units of credit in their area of specialization.

 Secondary Research Language Requirement

 All MA students must demonstrate reading proficiency in another language, which is chosen in consultation with the student's advisor and associate dean.
 Language instruction taken to meet the Secondary Research Language Requirement does not count toward the required 48 units.

 An MA Thesis is to be prepared in consultation with the student's advisor or advisory committee (advisor and second reader) and is normally 60-85 pages in length.
 Students may take a minimum of two units and a maximum of 10 units for thesis credit (REL 399, Thesis Research).

 Students have five calendar years from the first semester of registration to complete all MA degree requirements.
 A student may petition for an extension of time (normally granted in one year increments).